marcascott/HistoryMatters/README.md

 BioFam_HMM.R - Hidden Markov Models (HMM) as described in the paper BioFam_FMM.R - Finite Mixture Models (FMM) - or latent class models - for 2-channel processes,
-               one a Discrete Time Event History Analysis (DT-EHA) as described in the paper
+               one a Discrete Time Event History Analysis (DT-EHA) as described in the paper FMMRuns.Rdata- Saved runs for the FMM, which can take a longer time to run.

 Questions?
 Contact marc.scott@nyu.edu (corresponding author)